 - Off-leash areas

-- Public washroom (seasonal)
+- Public washroom (closed for the season)

 - Parking lots (north and south side of river)